Welcome to our quick intro to the religion of Jainism.

 Jainism is an ancient religion, which originates from Eastern India.

-Its advent in the 6th century BC was expected as many people were beginning to oppose the hierarchical organisation and formalised rituals of Hinduism, the dominant religion in India.
+Its advent in the 6th century BC was in reaction to the hierarchical organisation and formalised rituals of Hinduism, the dominant religion in India.

 The sacred texts for Jains are the compilation of teachings of Mahavira written in Sanskrit.